Inalpi Arena: Sports

 It was inaugurated on 13 December 2005, with the name PalaOlimpico, during a friendly match in ice hockey between the men's national teams of Italy and Canada.
 Between 10 and 26 February 2006, it was the main venue for the ice hockey events of the 2006 Winter Olympics, hosting the main matches of the first group stage and then all those of the final stages of the men's and women's tournaments.

 In January 2007, the venue hosted the opening and closing ceremonies and selected ice hockey matches of the XXIII Winter Universiade.

-In basketball, the Pala Alpitour hosted the 2008–09 EuroCup Basketball final stage, and the 2016 FIBA World Olympic Qualifying Tournament.
+In basketball, the venue hosted the 2008–09 EuroCup Basketball final stage, and the 2016 FIBA World Olympic Qualifying Tournament.
 The Palasport was due to host the 2010–11 season's Final Four of the EuroLeague, as announced on February 16, 2010, but the event was later moved to the Palau Sant Jordi, in Barcelona.
 It was one of the three main venues of the 2016 FIBA World Olympic Qualifying Tournaments for Men, which was held in Italy, the Philippines, and Serbia on July 4–10, 2016.

-The mixed martial arts events Bellator 152 and Bellator 176 were held at Pala Alpitour on 16 April 2016 and 8 April 2017 respectively.
+The mixed martial arts events Bellator 152 and Bellator 176 were held at the arena on 16 April 2016 and 8 April 2017 respectively.
 The third and final round of the 2018 FIVB Volleyball Men's World Championship were also held at the venue.

-From 2021 to 2025, the Pala Alpitour will host the tennis ATP Finals, marking the first time in history in which Italy will host the tournament.
+From 2021 to 2025, the arena will host the tennis ATP Finals, marking the first time in history in which Italy will host the tournament.

 Music

-Inside view of Pala Alpitour during the Eurovision Song Contest 2022.
+Inside view of the arena during the Eurovision Song Contest 2022.

-Pala Alpitour has become one of the main venues for music events in Italy.
-Artists such as Bob Dylan, Madonna, Rihanna, U2, Florence and the Machine, 5 Seconds of Summer, Lana Del Rey, Ariana Grande, Shakira, Renato Zero, Tiziano Ferro, Il Volo, Metallica, Harry Styles, Elisa and Marco Mengoni have performed in the arena.
+Inalpi Arena has become one of the main venues for music events in Italy.
+Artists such as Bob Dylan, Madonna, Rihanna, U2, Florence and the Machine, 5 Seconds of Summer, Lana Del Rey, Ariana Grande, Shakira, Soy Luna, Renato Zero, Tiziano Ferro, Il Volo, Metallica, Harry Styles, Tame Impala, Violetta, Giorgia, Elisa, Marco Mengoni and Twice have performed in the arena.